Targeted Therapy for Ovarian Cancer

 Is targeted therapy the same as chemotherapy?

 While the general term “chemotherapy” means drugs to treat cancer, targeted therapy is different from standard chemotherapy.
-Standard chemotherapy is toxic to most cells.
-It damages both healthy and cancerous cells, which is why so many different side effects can occur.2
+Standard chemotherapy is toxic to cells.
+It damages both healthy and cancerous cells, which is why so many different side effects can occur.
+Traditional chemotherapy usually kills existing cancer cells.
+Targeted therapies often stop cancer cells from multiplying or copying themselves.2

 How does targeted therapy work?